exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

 * Remove the useless default : it may be the first, or the last.
-If you don't know, keep the first, as it is the one being used at the moment.
+In case of ambiguity, keep the first, as it is the one being used at the moment.

 +-------------+------------------------------------------------------------------------------------------------------------+
 | Short name  | Structures/SwitchWithMultipleDefault                                                                       |